-The Ministry of Education, Culture and Science provide an annual subsidy amount until 2023.
+The Ministry of Education, Culture and Science provides an annual subsidy amount until 2023.

 A maximum of €2,700 applies to each internship or traineeship created.
 If the subsidy budget available to each form of education is exceeded, we will divide the budget between the applications for this form in equal parts.

-Businesses and institutions which offer internships or traineeships are eligible for the Practice-Based Learning subsidy scheme.
+Businesses and institutions which offer specific studies, internships or traineeships are eligible for the Practice-Based Learning subsidy scheme.